EuphoricPenguin/VoxCPM-Safetensors/README.md

 # Safetensors fork of VoxCPM.
-Intended for use with [my Safetensors fork of the 0.5B model.](https://huggingface.co/euphoricpenguin22/VoxCPM-0.5B-Safetensors)
+Intended for use with [my Safetensors mirror of the 0.5B model.](https://huggingface.co/euphoricpenguin22/VoxCPM-0.5B-Safetensors)
 ## 🎙️ VoxCPM: Tokenizer-Free TTS for Context-Aware Speech Generation and True-to-Life Voice Cloning